 Bonus: Pool Cover Rollers

 As you can see, Mr Pool Man is partial to Daisy when it comes to pool covers for heat retention and overall pool protection.
 There's a simple reason for this.
 Daisy pool covers are built to last and while many cheap pool covers break within a couple of of years, pool covers form Daisy will still be there a decade later!
-If you add up all of the time saves, water saved, chemicals saved, and expenses avoided replacing broken or damaged pool covers, you'll see that an investment in a good pool cover will go a long way!
+If you add up all of the time saves, water saved, chemicals saved, and expenses avoided replacing broken or damaged pool covers, you'll see that an investment in a good pool cover and pool rollers will go a long way!